KLYN74R/KlyntarCore/KLY_Hostchains/adapters/README.md

 </span>

 There are also some examples.</br>
-You can use adapters as middleware between source and <b>KLYNTAR</b> node to perform some custom logic and modify data to appropriate formats for connectors.</br>
+You can use adapters as middleware between the source and <b>KLYNTAR</b> infrastructure(node,cluster,conveyor,etc.) to perform some custom logic and modify data to appropriate formats for connectors.</br>
 To prevent misunderstandings create directory for your another adapter with the same name as connector</br>

 For example, if you have your own versions of connectors for Solana,XRP and RSK in directory <b>KLY_Hostchains/connectors/custom_MY_OWN_COLLECTION</b>,then you</br>